-- Emotional Support Animal Certification
+- FAQ: Emotional Support Animal Certification - Legit or Not?

 Unlike most types of assistance animals, such as service dogs, ESAs are not required to have any kind of specialized training or experience.

 Recognized as a reasonable accommodation for a person with a disability under the Fair Housing Act (FHA), here’s what the U.S. Department of Housing and Urban Development (HUD), a government agency overseeing the FHA, has to say about Emotional Support Animals:

 “The Department’s position has been that animals necessary as a reasonable accommodation do not necessarily need to have specialized training.
 Some animals perform tasks that require training, and others provide assistance that does not require training.”